jagi/meteor-astronomy/README.md

 ## Contribution

 If you have any suggestions or want to write new features or behaviors please contact me, or just create an issue or a pull request.
+If you found any error please create a reproduction repository and create an issue.
+Thanks to that it will be easier for me to tell what is wrong.
+Please, don't use CoffeeScript for creating a reproduction.

 ## License